 As Carl and Gaear watch TV with the prostitutes at the motel, the "Tonight Show" theme is heard

-Grimsrud watches it on the TV in the cabin.
+Gaear watches it on TV while eating.

 A clip is shown.

 A clip is shown during "The Revolving Thumb".